 Many ailments or malfunctions of the digestive system produce the symptoms recognized as indigestion.
 These include peptic ulcers, problems of the pancreas or bile duct, some forms of cancer and gastroesophogeal reflux disease or GERD.
 It can also be provoked by more innocuous causes, including spicy or acidic foods.

 Tonic water contains several more ingredients than soda water, including sweeteners and flavorings.
 Manufacturers use these to counteract the famously bitter flavor of its active ingredient, quinine.
 Quinine is an alkaloid refined from the chinchona tree, a shrub native to Peru and Bolivia.
 It has been used to treat malaria and many other conditions, and that is the

 Many people who experience indigestion on a regular or semi-regular basis are also affected by constipation.
-A 2002 Italian study reported in the "European Journal of Gastroenterology & Hepatology" found that test subjects who drank carbonated water experienced relief from both indigestion and constipation, compared to a control group drinking still water.
+A 2002 Italian study reported in the European Journal of Gastroenterology & Hepatology found that test subjects who drank carbonated water experienced relief from both indigestion and constipation, compared to a control group drinking still water.

-- Medline Plus: Indigestion
+- MedlinePlus: Indigestion

 - National Digestive Diseases Information Clearinghouse: Indigestion